ctjong/orion/Readme.md

  The existing fields in the default entities above cannot be overriden, but the list itself can be extended.
 For instance, in the config you can specify additional fields "firstname" and "lastname" for the user entity.
 The allowedRoles can be overriden, so in the config you can specify your own permission rules for any of the default entities.
 You can also specify a getReadCondition and an isWriteAllowed functions for a default entity.

-#### Sample Complete Configurations
+#### Sample Complete Configuration

-Here are some sample configurations that utilize the provided features (authentication, storage, granular permission checks).
-You can find them [here](https://github.com/ctjong/orion/blob/master/config.sample.js).
+Here is a sample configuration that utilize the provided features (authentication, storage, granular permission checks).
+You can find it [here](https://github.com/ctjong/orion/blob/master/config.sample.js).

 ## API Endpoints